-- SIGNED and DATED by MD within 1 year of first day of camp - Copy of school physical is acceptable if it is SIGNED and DATED within 1 year of first day of camp and parts A & B are completed.
+- SIGNED and DATED by MD within 1 year of first day of camp.
+(In the event that the physical exam falls within the 30 days prior to your week at camp, you may submit the previous year's physical.) - Copy of school physical is acceptable if it is SIGNED and DATED within 1 year of first day of camp and parts A & B are completed.

-Part D Connecticut Rivers Addendum required for all Scouts and Scouters:
+Part D Connecticut Rivers Addendum:

-· SIGNED and DATED by parent, guardian or self
+• Completed, SIGNED and DATED by parent, guardian or self